artefactual/archivematica-docs/style_guide.md

 .. _`Sphinx documentation generator`: http://www.sphinx-doc.org/en/master/index.html
 ```

+Where possible, always use permalinks.
+For example, when linking to a GitHub
+page, it is possible to link to a specific commit, rather than the pretty URL
+provided on the page - the pretty URL can break if the page is changed or
+moved, but the permalink remains.

+For more information about generating GitHub permalinks, see
+[Getting permanent links to files][Getting permanent links to files].

 #### Internal Links

 To create a hyperlink to another section of the Archivematica documentation, use
-a [link][reference label] that points to the anchor of the linked page:
+a [reference label][reference label] that points to the anchor of the linked
+page:

 ```
 :ref:`Processing configuration <dashboard-processing>`